fpicarras/obsidian-main-vault/Universidade/classes/csph-GPU.md

 2. **Thread Execution**: Each thread calculates its unique index within the grid using the built-in variables `threadIdx`, `blockIdx`, `blockDim`, etc. Threads can operate independently or cooperatively by using **synchronization primitives** like `__syncthreads()`.

 3. **Synchronization and Atomic Operations**: Threads in the same block can synchronize using `__syncthreads()`, ensuring that all threads in the block have completed their tasks before proceeding to the next step.
-CUDA also supports **atomic operations** to ensure safe updates to shared or global memory by multiple threads【17†source】.
+CUDA also supports **atomic operations** to ensure safe updates to shared or global memory by multiple threads.

 4. **Memory Transfers**: Data is transferred between the host and device using `cudaMemcpy()`.
 Since the host and device have separate memory spaces, explicit copying is required: